createdbynick/test-hugo-netlify-cms/content/_index.md

 ---
 header:
-  headerTitle: Virtual Summer School
+  title: Virtual Summer School
-  headerSubtitle: >-
+  subtitle: >-
     Learn how to crack codes, find security flaws and dissect criminals digital trails for free with CyberStart Game
 columnLeft: